Bradley-Stradling/Linux_Deb_Box/README.txt

 to the passed target path.

-Deploy_Setup.sh - Creates a few directories and sources their local paths to aliases, bashrc, and scripts to ease, after targeting the path to the pulled repo.
+Deploy_Setup.sh - Creates a few directories and sources their local paths to aliases, bashrc, and scripts to ease setting up a new debian system.

 Enum_User_Directory.sh - Enumerate all files and directories below the current working directory.
 (Busted and not even started really yet :P)